layup/layup/README.md

-### Hey my name is Tommy and i'm a fourth year computer science student at UVIC
+### Hey my name is Tommy and I'm, a full stack developer
+- Bachelor of Computer Science at University of Victoria 2022

 <br />

 ### Connect with me